FIRST-YEAR INTENSIVE COURSES

 - In Biology 101/103 and Chemistry 101, you will be in a large lecture with students from multiple years and a smaller lab section.
 A number of these labs have been designated as First-Year Intensive labs; you will also register for a separate one-hour FYI discussion section.

 How do I choose a First-Year Intensive Course?

-First-Year Intensive course descriptions will be available June 1.
+First-Year Intensive course descriptions are available online.
 Your initial interests can include courses in topics for which you already have a passion, as well as courses that will introduce you to an entirely new subject.
 Keep an open mind as you read the course descriptions, checking the courses that interest you.
 Identify your top 3 to 5 choices.

 When you have your advising conversation with your summer adviser in July, you must select a First-Year Intensive as one of your four fall courses.